syricano/hangman/READMEE.md

 # Introduction

 [Hangman](https://github.com/syricano/hangman) is a website for the classical hangman game that can be played online.
-It can be played [here]##to be added after deployed
+It can be played [here](https://hangmann.onrender.com/)

 ## Technologies used
 - [python](https://www.python.org/) the programming language used to create this game.